JatiSriPamungkas/jati-sri-pamungkas_web/README.md

-# jati-sri-pamungkas_web
+# Jati Sri Pamungkas Web Portfolio

-This is my personal Web CV
+This is my personal Web CV using React + Vite as frontend and Express as backend.